-Daily highs tend to increase from 16°C at the beginning of the month to 18°C toward the end and highs exceeding 21°C or dropping below 12°C are very rare and generally only happen one day in ten.
-Daily low temperatures range between 5°C and 7°C, only exceeding 11°C or falling below 1°C one day in ten.
+Average daily high temperatures increase from 16°C at the beginning of the month to 18°C toward the end.
+And daily lows range from between 5°C and 7°C, only exceeding 11°C or falling below 1°C one day in ten.

-As expected, the coldest days of the month tend to be toward the beginning – 1st to 3rd – and the warmest days are always found at the end of March – 29th to 31st.
-The highest temperature ever recorded for March in Majorca is a scorching 29°C and the lowest temperature is -3°C, both of which are incredibly extreme when compared to the average 11°C for the whole month.
+The highest temperature ever recorded in March in Majorca is a scorching 29°C and the lowest temperature is -3°C, both of which are extreme when compared to the average 11°C for the whole month.

 Majorca Hotels in March

 When it comes to accommodation, Protur Sa Coma Playa Hotel & Spa in Sa Coma is a great choice for families and couples looking for accommodation during their holiday in Majorca.
 There are loads of facilities for everyone to enjoy, including WiFi, sports equipment, gym, kids' club, swimming pool, pool bar, parking and gardens.
 The hotel also features a spa with a hydrothermal circuit, children's section and massage and treatment rooms.

 Condesa de la Bahia